endlessm/xdelta3-dir-patcher/README.md

 ### Usage
 ```
-usage: xdelta3-dir-patcher [-h] [--debug] [--version] {apply,diff} ...
+usage: xdelta3-dir-patcher [-h] [-s [STAGING_DIR]] [--debug] [--verbose]
+                           [--version]
+                           {apply,diff} ...

-Creates and applies XDelta3-based directory diff tgz files
+Creates and applies XDelta3-based directory diff archive files

 positional arguments:
   {apply,diff}
     apply               Apply a diff from a directory.
-See "apply -help" for more
+See "apply -help" for
-                options
+                        more options
-    diff        Generate a diff from a directory.
-See "diff -help" for more
+    diff                Generate a diff from directories/files.
+See "diff
-                options
+                        -help" for more options

 optional arguments:
   -h, --help            show this help message and exit
+  -s [STAGING_DIR], --staging-dir [STAGING_DIR]
+                        Use this directory for all staging output of this
+                        program.
+Defaults to /tmp.
   --debug               Enable debugging output
+  --verbose             Enable extremely verbose debugging output
   --version             show program's version number and exit
 ```

 ### License